jaantollander/masters-thesis/content/25_puhti.md

 [@docs-csc]

 The global storage on Puhti consists of a Lustre file system that has 2 MDSs and 8 virtualized OSSs with SFA18KE controller.
-At the time of writing, Puthi has Lustre version 2.12.6 from *DataDirect Networks (DDN)*.
+At the time of writing, Puhti has Lustre version 2.12.6 from *DataDirect Networks (DDN)*.
 Each MDS has 2 MDTs connected to 20 $\times$ 800 GB NVMe and each OSS has 3 OSTs connected to 704 $\times$ 10 TB SAS HDD.
 The total storage capacity of the file system is 4.8 PBs since part of the total capacity is reserved for redundancy.